0405119483 [email protected]

 computer repairs

-Once you have identified the power supply as the source of failure you should always replace it .
+Once you have identified the power supply as the source of the pc repair problem should always replace it .
 Never attempt to open or repair a power supply as they contain high voltage capacitors which retain charge.

 How to select a Replacement Power Supply